hieuhani/nuxt-multi-tenancy/README.md

 })
 ```

-3. Create `[site]` folder under your Nuxt `pages` directory, you can check the [playground's pages folder](./playground/pages/[site]/) for referencing.
+3. If you want to use dynamic tenants, create `[site]` folder under your Nuxt `pages` directory, you can check the [playground's pages folder](./playground/pages/[site]/) for referencing.

 That's it!
 You can now use Nuxt Multi-tenancy in your Nuxt app ✨

 4. If you want to have some additional system sites to be serving as a sub domain, for example: [jobs page](./playground/pages/jobs/) to be serving as https://jobs.nuxtdev.xyz/

-Configure the sites property the list of system sites:
+Configure the sites property to add the list of tenant you want to be serving as system sites.
 ```js
 export default defineNuxtConfig({
   modules: ['nuxt-multi-tenancy'],